Some posts contain compensated links. Please read this disclaimer for more info.

 Fish and seafood are popular Balkan food all across the region.
 If you find yourself at a local seafood restaurant, you should definitely try fiš paprikas, one of the Balkans’ greatest fish dishes.

 Pljeskavica is a round patty made of beef, lamb, pork, or veal (or a mixture), depending on where you are visiting in the Balkans.
 It is a fairly common dish served either plain or on a bun with kajmak and ajvar spread.
-It is basically the equivalent of a hamburger if you want to look at it that way.
+This Balkan street food is basically the equivalent of a hamburger if you want to look at it that way.

 Cheap and cheerful, but very tasty.